It’s great to get the kids outdoors for some fresh air, and these stunningly scenic ideas for family walks in Cavan offer something truly unique!

 Turbet Island, which is located beside Kilconny Bridge in Belturbet, is a beautiful place to visit.
 It features a quiet, nature filled, fully accessible walking trail, along the river Erne, which runs from the parking lot at the bridge past the Anglo Norman remnants of the Motte and Bailey, on up to the Railway Bridge (a remnant of The Great Northern Railway) and either back again to the parking lot or on into town if you are following “The Belturbet Heritage Walking Trail”.

-For smaller children, don’t forget bread for the ducks!
+For smaller children, don’t forget to feed the ducks!

-Dun a Ri Forest Park near Kingscourt has 4 signposted walks from 1km to 2km in length.
+Dun a Ri Forest Park near Kingscourt has 4 signposted walks from 1km to 2km in length and is one of the most popular walks in Cavan.

 - Nature Trail is a 1km trail along the southern bank of the Cabra River with numbered posts marking spots of interest.